-Relative mRNA Expression of IL-17A
+3.3.
+Relative mRNA expression of IL-17A

-The expression of IL17A gene in patients assessed by real-time qPCR.
-Analysis of the relative expression of mRNA level for ALL and healthy control subjects shows slightly higher level in control than in patients but the difference between groups is not significant (p 0.05) (Figure 2).
+The expression of IL17A gene in patients was assessed by qRT-PCR.
+Analysis of the relative expression of mRNA level for ALL and healthy control subjects shows slightly higher level in control than in patients but the difference between groups is not significant (p < 0.05) (Fig. 2).